Fenkey/irma/README.md

 [15:01:38,875054|032299|7f017783e780] Core - Total (4) workers have been booted up successfully [15:01:38,875149|032299|7f0153fff700] Kit - Service start
 ```

+Note if you choose to support `loghourly` in `make config`, the log file name of above will be like 'irma_2020090315.log'.
+Supporting `loghourly` will cause log files to be generated every hour.

 Configure the nginx (Note to reload or restart it):